Artem1199/otis-arduino/README.md

 This same process is used for other methods like the PID or Fuzzy logic calculations where we return a floating point result value.

 **If you find a better way to access Rust structs from C++ then pls let me know.
 Thanks!

+## Dealing with the MKR1010
+1. One of the most useful tricks I've found when uploading code is quickly pressing the reset button **twice**, I have gotten into a habit of doing this everytime I upload, because it often hangs up if I don't.
+2. The MKR1010 board has a habit of handing up when communicating with the MPU6050.
+This can be scary because it will leave the motors on, and just run away!
+I suspect this occurs because the MPU6050 has too many buffer overflows, and fails.
+I tried adding some pullup resistors to the I2C lines try help reduce this issue.
+It seems like it's more common when using `Serial.print()` functions.